CERN/CAiMIRA/README.md

 ### How to compile and read the documentation

-In order to generate the documentation, CAiMIRA must be installed first with the `doc` dependencies:
+In order to generate the documentation, CAiMIRA must be installed first with the `doc` optional dependencies:

 ```
 cd caimira